richjusbamazonrobotics-creator/Vulcan-Nexus/README.md

 # Vulcan Nexus — Configuration

-Cloud-synced configuration file for the Vulcan Nexus GEG1 Workstation Hub.
+Cloud-synced configuration file for the Vulcan Nexus Workstation Hub.

 ## Purpose

-This repository stores the shared `config.json` that all Vulcan Nexus instances pull from on launch.
-When an admin makes changes through the app's Admin Panel, updates are pushed here automatically.
+This is a public repository that stores the shared `config.json` used by all Vulcan Nexus instances.
+The application pulls this file on launch to stay up to date, and admin changes are pushed back automatically.

 ## How It Works